 With kayaking being such a popular water sport, and a kayak being such a favored recreational vessel, it can be difficult to know where to start when choosing one.
 With a kayak having so many varied applications it should come as no surprise that there are different types of kayak designs available.
-So why would you want one with a flat-bottomed hull?
+So why would you want a kayak with a flat-bottomed hull?

-Why choose a flat bottom kayak?
 A flat bottom kayak offers exceptional stability in calm waters such as rivers and lakes.
 Flat bottom kayaks are a great choice for beginners and experienced paddlers who want a leisurely paddling experience in calm conditions.

 - Kayak design